Green City Klimagerechtigkeit Karten

 The initiators of the project want to value the skills, strengths and resources that young people with and without a migration background have.
 At the same time, they want to open up a space in which experiences can be made and participation is encouraged - regardless of the background.
 This is why even the project title was developed by the young people.

 We at the Munich Re Foundation are delighted to be able to provide financial support for this innovative project.
+By supporting this initiative, we are doing our part for the debate on climate justice in Munich – empowering young people and preparing them to make valuable contributions, while at same time helping them gain new experience.
 After all, it is also our aim to motivate more people to protect the climate.